 In addition, a teaching portfolio might include instructor reflections about specific aspects of their teaching.
 Creating a short reflection to accompany your evidence allows you to frame the evidence appropriately, and also to clarify your own thinking.
 Such reflections could include:

-- A reflection of learning, changes, or insights gained from engaging in one of the OTL’s Formative Teaching Development Services.
+- A reflection of learning, changes, or insights gained from engaging in one of the OTL’s many events.

 - A reflection of a specific activity or assignment (the reflection describing why and how you use this assignment/activity, what you’ve learned, student results or feedback, or sample student work)